shopware5/SwagLightweightModule/README.md

 The support of lightweight backend modules was added to Shopware in version 5.1.
 Please execute the following command inside your Shopware installation

 ```
-cd engine/Shopware/Plugins/Local/Backend
+cd custom/plugins
 git clone git@github.com:shopwareLabs/SwagLightweightModule.git SwagLightweightModule
 ```

 Now go to the administration panel of your Shopware installation and install the plugin using our plugin manager.
-After sucessfully installing the plugin clear the cache and reload the backend.
+After successfully installing the plugin clear the cache and reload the backend.
 The module is now available under the "Settings" main menu entry.

 ### License
 The plugin is published under MIT.
 Please see [License File](LICENSE) for more information.